Jefferson Wiggins was 16 years old when he was recruited in his home town of Dothan to go to Europe with the US Army.

 The peasant family in which he grew up lived on the land that his father rented from a rich landowner.
 He hardly enjoyed any education.
 The Ku Klux Klan ruled the area where he grew up.
 For Jeff, the army meant an escape, not just from a poor life without any prospects, but especially from the racism he no longer wanted to endure.

-In the autumn of 1944, the unit of the Quarter Master Service Company (QMSC quartermasters) of which he was the first sergeant, was sent to the Netherlands.
-There he worked for weeks, day in and day out, as grave diggers at the American cemetery that was built in Margraten.
-That was immediately after the southernmost part of the Netherlands was liberated.
-The American army was completely separated in that time in black and white troops.
+In the autumn of 1944, the unit of the Quarter Master Service Company (QMSC) of which he was the first sergeant, was sent to the Netherlands.
+There he worked for weeks, day in and day out, as grave diggers at the American cemetery that was developed in Margraten.
+That was from September 1944 on, immediately after the most southern part of the Netherlands was liberated.
+The American army was completely separated in black and white troops during WWII.

-After 65 years, September 2009, he returned to Margraten for the first time and then discovered that practically no one in the Netherlands knew about the segregation in the US army that helped liberate our country.
+After 65 years, September 2009, Dr. Wiggins returned to Margraten for the first time and then discovered that practically no one in the Netherlands knew about the segregation in the US army that helped liberate our country.
 A segregation that was officially abolished in 1948.
-His memories of the three years in the US Army segregated are recorded in the book "From Alabama to Margraten - memories of grave digger Jefferson Wiggins."
+His memories of the three years in the segregated US Army are recorded in the book "From Alabama to Margraten - memories of grave digger Jefferson Wiggins."

 When the US Army prepared to go to Europe to help with the liberation, together with other Allied forces, it needed a lot of soldiers.
 In addition to calling conscripts, there was plenty of recruitment.

 Before leaving for Europe, Jeff attended military training courses in, among others, Fort Benning.
 He left from there by train to the port of New York to be boarded there, along with thousands of others.
 While waiting for weeks for his unit to finally board, a volunteer at the New York Public Library helped him improve his reading and writing.